cakephp/docs/en/tutorials-and-examples/cms/installation.rst

    ``pdo_mysql`` enabled in PHP.
 #.
 Basic PHP knowledge.

-Before starting you should make sure that you have got an up to date PHP
+Before starting you should make sure that you're using a supported PHP version:
-version:

 .. code-block:: console